University of Lynchburg Achievements in the Liberal Arts

 Effective writing is crucial to learning and scholarship in the arts and sciences.
 Writing intensive courses are therefore essential to liberal arts study and to Phi Beta Kappa.

-Courses at Lynchburg College that are currently writing intensive (15 pages or more of student writing required per course) include:
+Courses at University of Lynchburg that are currently writing intensive (15 pages or more of student writing required per course) include:

 - All composition courses taught through the English Department